 - Lists of matching DNA results.

-The yDNA test also gives you the opportunity to get further help from the world wide community of genealogists.
-And besides that you will also get access to nearly 10,000 surname
+The yDNA test also allows you to get further help from the worldwide community of genealogists.
+And besides that, you will also get access to nearly 10,000 surname

 If you do find your surname within this collection of projects then it could give you even more information for you to check through.